How to Visit Gjirokaster

 So, I especially recommend May to October to find nicer temperatures while visiting the city.

-How many days do you need to visit Gjirokastër?
+How many days in Gjirokastër?

 Given the size of Gjirokastër, I suggest you stay only one day in the city.
-You will certainly have more than enough time to explore the main points of interest and properly visit Gjirokastër😊
+You will certainly have more than enough time to explore the main points of interest and properly visit Gjirokastër😊.

 How to get to Gjirokastër?